BerenLuthien/HyperColumns_ImageColorization/README.md

 This result implies that the conv-layer-5 contains important information regarding color.
 Further, we should probably pick up feature map before pooling rather than after pooling, apparently.
 Pooling operation loses some information after all.

-It may be interesting to try different combinations of layers, such as only output of layers 1,2,3, or only output of layeys 3,4,5, and so on.
+It may be interesting to try different combinations of layers, such as only the outputs of layers 1,2,3, or only the outputs of layeys 3,4,5, and so on.
 It is possible that only some specific layers contribute most to the colorization task.

 ## 6. Other models I tried
 I come up with two other models based on the concept of HyperColumns.
-The two models try to introduce more capacity, but they do not give better performance.
-Thus, it looks that the original HyperColumns already have enough capacity.
+The two models try to introduce more capacity or non-linearity, but they do not give better performance.
 Anyway, here are what I've tried:
 ### 6.1 other-model-1
 The idea is to introduce more non-linearity into the network.
 Basically the feature maps from the same layer of VGG are concatenated together to give a layer-based-HyperColumns.
 Each layer-based-HyperColumns is "squeezed" by 1by1 conv into a single feature map.
-At last, these five feature maps go through non linear function ReLu respectively, are concatenated into one HyperColumns, and at last is used to make prediction.
+At last, these five feature maps go through non linear function ReLu respectively, are concatenated into one HyperColumns, and are used to make prediction.
-Without ReLu functions, this model will be equivalent to the full HyperColumns model illustrated earlier.
+Without ReLu, this model will be equivalent to the full HyperColumns model illustrated earlier.

 ![](pics/layered_hypercolumns.png)